 We are well-capitalized and have sufficient liquidity.
-FUIB's own capital exceeds 11 billion UAH on 1 February 2023.
-The bank's assets amount is 112.2 billion UAH.
-FUIB's liquidity and capital adequacy are significantly higher than the National Bank's standards: the liquidity coverage ratio in foreign currency is 4.5 times higher than the norms, in all currencies by 3.1 times, and the stable financing ratio exceeds the norms by 1.7 times.
-The capital adequacy ratio of FUIB as of 01.02.2023 is 18.5%, with a standard value of at least 10%.
+As of 1 October 2023, FUIB's equity capital amounted to 15 billion UAH.
+The bank's assets amount is 135 billion UAH.
+FUIB's liquidity and capital adequacy are significantly higher than the National Bank's standards: the liquidity coverage ratio in foreign currency is 4 times higher than the norms, in all currencies by 2.4 times, and the stable financing ratio exceeds the norms by 1.8 times.
+The capital adequacy ratio of FUIB as of 01.10.2023 is 23.5%, with a standard value of at least 10%.

 Customer and government support

-At the beginning of a full-scale war, FUIB has introduced loan repayment holidays to support its customers and reduced commissions for using its services.
-This had a negative impact on the bank's interest and commission income.
-We tried to switch to remote channels for work, service, and communication as much as possible.
+At the beginning of a full-scale war, FUIB introduced loan repayment holidays to support its customers and reduced commissions for using its services.
+This harmed the bank's interest and commission income.
+We tried to switch to remote work, service, and communication channels as much as possible.
 Our remote channels work continuously.

 Despite the war, the conditions for using FUIB debit cards, in particular, "vseKARTA," remained unchanged: free opening and maintenance of the card and transfers to cards of any Ukrainian banks in hryvnia via FUIB Online and paying for utilities and topping up mobile operator numbers in the application – no commission.

-Bank customers do not need to endanger themselves, stand in lines or look for the nearest branch of the bank – FUIB took care of it and automatically extended the validity of all FUIB cards until the end of March, 2023.
+Bank customers do not need to endanger themselves, stand in lines, or look for the nearest branch of the bank – FUIB took care of it and automatically extended the validity of all FUIB cards until the end of 2023.

 FUIB continues to fulfill all its obligations.
-Including as a bank-agent of the Individual Deposit Guarantee Fund.
+Including as a bank agent of the Individual Deposit Guarantee Fund.
 Thus, in 12 months of 2022, FUIB paid out 715 million Ukrainians - depositors of other bankrupt banks.
-As a result of a balanced policy, clients trust the bank.
-Thus, 83% of the bank's individual clients extended their deposits within of 2022.
+According to the NBU data for the first half of 2023, FUIB topped the list of leading banks in the growth of term deposits of individuals in all currencies.
+As a result of a balanced policy, the bank is trusted by its customers.
+Thus, 86% of the bank's private clients extended their deposits in 7 months of 2023.

 We have also created a new tariff package for internally displaced businesses – "VSE BUDE UKRAINA", the terms of which take into account all the urgent needs of the relocated business and contribute to the speedy resumption of small and medium-sized businesses in a safe area.